ajrcarey/pdfium-render/README.md

 ## What's new

+Version 0.7.14 adds compatibility with web workers to the WASM implementation of `pdfium-render`, thanks to an excellent contribution from <https://github.com/NyxCode>.

 Version 0.7.13 adds transformation functions to `PdfRenderConfig`, allowing a page to be optionally moved, scaled, rotated, and skewed during rendering, and adds clipping support to `PdfRenderConfig`, allowing for rendering of only a portion of a page.